USA Rugby Set for Landmark 2025 Home Event Series in Massive Rugby World Cup Year for Men's and Women's Eagles

 TEG Sport CEO Geoff Jones: "We are delighted to be a part of this exceptional list of rugby matches on U.S. soil.
 The American fans have shown they are hungry for more top-quality international rugby, and this slate of games represents exactly that.
 We look forward to continuing to support bringing the best teams in the world to the United States, as we head towards the monumental occasions of having both Rugby World Cups in America in a few years."

-- Ring Presents Portland Thorns FC Home Opener against Angel City FC on March 21 at Providence Park - Portland Thorns FC

-- USA Rugby Set for Landmark 2025 Home Event Series in Massive Rugby World Cup Year for Men's and Women's Eagles - Kansas City Current
+- USA Rugby Set for Landmark 2025 Home Event Series in Massive Rugby World Cup Year for Men's and Women's Eagles - MLR

+- Rugby Legend Ma'A Nonu Joins San Diego Legion Ownership Group - San Diego Legion

+- Charlotte to Host USA Rugby Matches this Summer - Anthem Rugby Carolina

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.